 "I have done this lawyering for those who paid me and often spent my own money to provide for a defense.
 I have never let the lack of money stand in the way of helping people in trouble.
 My only regret is that I have not been able to do more." - Clarence Darrow

-Author and advocate Philip Remington Dunn (Phil) has been a celebrated trial lawyer for more than 30 years in Southern California, where he defended people struggling in onerous situations.
+Author and advocate Philip Remington Dunn (Phil) has been a celebrated trial lawyer for more than 30 years in Southern California, where he has defended people struggling in onerous situations.
 For his work on People vs. Tony Estrada,* in which he proved the innocence of his client – thus overturning a murder conviction and life sentence - he received a "Local Heroes" award from the Santa Barbara Independent, and "Special Recognition" from the California State Assembly and the United States Congress from Assemblywoman Hannah Beth Jackson and Congresswoman Lois Capps.